FNGgames/Entitas-Simple-Movement-Unity-Example/README.md

 ## Step 6 - Input Systems

-Here we're going to introduce a way to push mouse input from unity into Entitas in a flexible way that allows multiple systems to interact with the mouse input in different ways.
+Our goal is to allow the user to create AI ageents with a right mouse cliock and command them to move using the left mouse click.
+We're going to introduce a way to push mouse input from unity into Entitas in a flexible way that allows multiple systems to interact with the mouse input in different ways.
 Unity provides three distinct mouse button states for eeach button (i.e. `GetMouseButtonDown()`, `GetMouseButtonUp()` and `GetMouseButton()`).
 We have defined components for each of these events `MouseDownComponent`, `MouseUpComponent`, and `MousePositionComponent`.
 Our goal is to push data from Unity to our components so we can use them with Entitas systems.

 We have also define two *unique* flag components, one for left mouse button and one for right mouse button.
 Since they are marked as unique we can access them directly from the context.
 By calling `_inputContext.isLeftMouse = true` we can create a unique entity for the left mouse button.
 Just like any other entity, we can add or remove other component to them.
 Because they are *unique* we can access these entities using `_inputcontext.LeftMouseEntity` and `_inputcontext.rightMouseEntity`.
 Both of these Entities can then carry one of each of the three mouse components, up, down and position.

 ### EmitInputSystem